-A. Yes!!
-We encourage you to bring your best friend, and hunting with your own dog enhances the wonderful experience of chasing our pheasants through the fields.
-Most of our guides use labs, but we enjoy seeing all the amazing dogs our hunters bring.
+Yes!
+We encourage you to bring your best canine friend.
+In fact, hunting with your own dog enhances the wonderful experience of chasing pheasants through our fields.
+Most of our guides use labs, but we are always excited to meet the amazing dogs our hunters bring.

-A. We will make your dog feel right at home, whether he or she prefers a kennel or more personal space.
-Our kennels have heated floors, with a smaller indoor space that has a floor mat and an automatic watering system.
-A doggy door connects to a larger outdoor space, and both ends of the kennel have doors for easy access.
+We will make your dog feel right at home, whether he or she prefers a kennel or sleeping by your side.
+Our kennels have heated floors and offer a smaller indoor space complete with a floor mat and an automatic watering system.
+A doggy door connects the kennels to a larger outdoor space, and both ends of the kennel have doors for easy access.

-If your hunting buddy is used to sleeping indoors, he or she can share your room.
-The Lodge is tucked into a slight hill so the end rooms on the lower level have doors leading directly outside.
-These rooms are for our four-legged friends so you can easily take them in or out as needed.
+If your hunting buddy is used to sleeping indoors, he or she is welcome to share your room.
+The Lodge is tucked into a slight hill, so the end rooms on the lower level have doors that lead directly outside.
+These rooms are reserved for hunters who bring four-legged friends so that you can easily take them in or out.

 A. We accept groups of all sizes - from one to forty.
 Hunting is more challenging with only one or two members if there aren't enough folks to function as walkers, flankers and blockers, but sometimes a small group can be beneficial.
 For example, if you have a new dog freshly trained, you might like to focus on their skills without being distracted by more dogs and more guns in the field.

 Although the Lodge can accommodate 40 occupants, only 20 guns are allowed in a group while hunting.
 That means the guides, who are not armed, do not count towards that limit.
 If your group exceeds 20 people, we will divide you into two groups and rotate members so everyone has an opportunity to hunt together over the duration of your trip.